 3. Consult Market Research

 Once you know the general demographics of your customers, you can use market research to find more insights.

 For example, if most of your customers are women in their 20s, it’s easy to consult sources such as Pew Research Center to find insights into the social media- and mobile device-usage habits of that demographic.
 You can add those to your descriptions in your customer buyer templates.

 4. Craft Customer Messaging Points

-You can make your customer profile templates more helpful by adding recommendations for how to interact with each customer.
+You can make your target audience profiles more helpful by adding recommendations for how to interact with each customer.
 These recommendations can include:

 - Types of language and imagery to use when marketing to this customer

 - Pain points to address in order to close the sale

 - How to respond to typical objections from this customer